Azure/ResourceModules/modules/insights/action-group/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `groupShortName`

-The short name of the action group.
-- Required: Yes
-- Type: string

 ### Parameter: `itsmReceivers`

 The list of ITSM receivers that are part of this action group.

 - Required: No
 - Type: array
 - Default: `[]`